 1. Keeping Animals Captive Does Nothing to Conserve Their Species

 Clearly, zoos devote much of their earnings to overpaying their CEOs, with the rest used to increase those earnings as much as possible.
 There isn’t much left over to help species in the wild.
-For instance, the Columbus Zoo in Ohio keeps polar bears and even admits on its website that this species’ population is on the decline, with just 20,000 polar bear left in the wild.
+For instance, the Columbus Zoo in Ohio keeps polar bears and even admits on its website that this species’ population is on the decline, with just 20,000 polar bears left in the wild.
 Yet the zoo continues to display these endangered animals for money, doing nothing to help their wild counterparts.

 Worse yet, most of these “live storage facilities” are “a discouraging acquiescence to a world without animals roaming in the wild,” according to Azzedine Downes, the director of the International Fund for Animal Welfare (IFAW).
-No effort is made to help wild animals stay wild, instead individual animals are captured and caged for entertainment and ticket entries, not conservation.
+No effort is made to help wild animals stay wild, instead, individual animals are captured and caged for entertainment and ticket entries, not Conservation.
 Zoos don’t ever release animals back into the wild — instead, most reintroduction programs are carried out by government agencies and non-profits.

-When zoos do attempt to dabble in conservation work, through breeding programs, for instance, this is often unsuccessful because of poor conditions and the stress of captivity.
-One example of this is the “Last Chance to Survive” breeding program to save the Northern White Rhino, of which there are only two females and one males left in the world.
+When zoos do attempt to dabble in Conservation work, through breeding programs, for instance, this is often unsuccessful because of poor conditions and the stress of captivity.
+One example of this is the “Last Chance to Survive” breeding program to save the Northern White Rhino, of which there are only two females and one male left in the world.
 The program failed, and the species will soon be extinct as a result.